Ranked: the 63 GREATEST chocolate bars of all time

 Abramova Elena/Shutterstock

 An integral part of the Kinder Chocolate brand, this delicious treat was first introduced in Germany and Italy in the early 1990s, quickly becoming a global sensation enjoyed in around 60 countries.
-Each packet comes complete with two wafer-filled fingers, packed with hazelnut cream and drizzled with a milk chocolate coating.
-Nowadays, the style comes in a variety of flavours, including Coconut, White and Dark.
+Each packet comes complete with two wafer fingers, packed with hazelnut cream and drizzled with a milk chocolate coating.
+Nowadays, the style is available in a range of flavours, including coconut, white and dark chocolate.

 <p>Rachel Husband/Alamy Stock Photo</p>